Silat ad-Dhahr: History

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1949, a burial cave from the Roman and Byzantine periods was excavated in Silat ad-Dhahr by the American School of Oriental Research and McCormick Theological Seminary.
 The cave, located at the village's western edge, had three chambers, each with ten kokhim, and contained a variety of findings.
 It is thought that the oil lamps discovered at the site are of Samaritan origin.
+Ben-Zvi wrote that the local Thaher family is of Samaritan ancestry.

 A site on the ridge above Silat ad-Dhahr and with the same name contains Byzantine-era pottery sherds, mosaic fragments and a wine press.

 Pottery sherds from the town of Silat ad-Dhahr itself indicate that it was founded during the early Islamic period (9th–10th centuries CE).
 Arab chroniclers called it Silat ad-Dhahr to distinguish it from another homonymous Silat (Silet) northwest of Jenin.

 Medieval period

 The Crusaders conquered the area in 1099 and referred to the village as "Sileta".
 King Baldwin IV of the Kingdom of Jerusalem confirmed the sale in 1178 of the village made by the viscount of Nablus (vicecomes Neapolitanus) to the Knights Hospitaller.
 The transaction included 103 "Bedouin tents", meaning homes, indicating that the tribal lands of the latter were in the vicinity of Silat ad-Dhahr.
 The total price paid was 5,500 bezants, of which 2,000 were for the village itself.

 The village was mentioned by geographer Yaqut al-Hamawi in his Mu'jam al-Buldan, written in the early 13th century, during Ayyubid rule.